-Best voice chat apps 2026
+Best voice chat app 2026

 Jump to: app list · Omegle alternative · FAQ

-The format that sits between text and video — and why it produces more genuine conversation than either.
+The format that sits between text and video, and why it produces more genuine conversation than either.

 Text